160th Special Operations Aviation Regiment (Airborne): 1980s and 1990s

 In June 1988, the unit received a short-notice directive to recover a Soviet made Mi-25 Hind (Mi-24 Hind export version) attack helicopter from a remote location in Chad.
 The Hind was abandoned by the Libyans after 15 years of fighting, and was of great intelligence value to the U.S. In April 1988, two CH-47 Chinooks, a U.S. Air Force C-5 Galaxy, and 75 maintenance personnel and crew flew to White Sands AFB, New Mexico, to rehearse the mission.
-In late May of that year an advance team went to Ndjamena, Chad, to await their aircraft.
+In late May 1988, an advance team went to Ndjamena, Chad, to await their aircraft.

 Two weeks later, two Chinooks and 76 crew members and maintenance personnel arrived by C-5.
 At midnight on 11 June 1988, two MH-47s flew 490 miles at night without outside navigational aids to the target location, the Ouadi Doum Airfield in northern Chad.
 The first Chinook landed and configured the Hind, while the second hovered overhead and sling loaded it for return to Ndjamena.
 A surprise sandstorm slowed the return trip, but less than 67 hours after the arrival of the C-5 in Chad, the ground crew had the Hind and Chinooks aboard and ready for return to the U.S.

-The Night Stalkers spearheaded Operation Just Cause, the 1989 invasion of Panama, and they were also used in Operation Desert Storm in 1991.
+In 1989, the Night Stalkers spearheaded Operation Just Cause, the invasion of Panama.

+In 1991, they participated in Iraq, during Operation Desert Storm.

 Super Six-Four one month before the Battle of Mogadishu.
 From left: Winn Mahuron, Tommy Field, Bill Cleveland, Ray Frank and Michael Durant.

 In October 1993 in Somalia, Night Stalkers fought in the Battle of Mogadishu, which became the subject of the book Black Hawk Down and its film adaptation.
-Two Night Stalker Black Hawks were shot down in the battle: Super 6-1, piloted by Cliff Wolcott; and Super 6-4, piloted by Mike Durant.
+Two Night Stalker Black Hawks were shot down in the battle: Super 6–1, piloted by Cliff Wolcott, and Super 6–4, piloted by Mike Durant.
 Five of the eighteen men killed (not counting a nineteenth post-operation casualty) during the battle were members of the Night Stalkers team, who were lost along with the two aircraft.